Answered! Jump to accepted answer.

 Were not we’re

-This relates to:Conjugate regular verbs in L'Imparfait (imperfect tense) -
+This question relates to:French lesson "Conjugate regular verbs in L'Imparfait (imperfect tense)"

 Kwiziq language super star